-However, with an off the plan purchase it is not uncommon for more than 12 months or even several years to have passed between when the price was agreed and when the settlement occurs.
+However, with an off the plan purchase it isn’t uncommon for more than 12 months or even several years to have passed between when the price was agreed and when the settlement occurs.

 Because of this, some banks will use the market value rather than the purchase price when assessing your loan to value ratio (LVR), lenders mortgage insurance (LMI) premium (if applicable) and final loan amount.

 Some people choose to get valuations from multiple lenders and then apply with the lender that has the highest valuation.

 If you apply with multiple lenders then you are almost certain to fail the credit score of the lenders due to having too many enquiries on your file.

 Why are the banks so conservative?

-Banks tend to be more conservative with off the plan sales because, in some cases, properties are sold for more than they are worth and the bank valuers have failed to notice the discrepancy.
+Banks tend to be more conservative with off the plan sales because, in some cases, properties are sold for more than they’re worth and the bank valuers have failed to notice the discrepancy.

 By using a mortgage broker, you can find a lender that is willing to take a common sense approach to your off the plan purchase.

 Am I paying too much for my property?

-In particular, you should look at comparable properties that have sold in the last six months that are not in the same development that you are buying in.
+In particular, you should look at comparable properties that have been sold in the last six months that are not in the same development that you’re buying in.